Home based

 The benefits of working from home

 The shift towards more flexible working arrangements has been evolving over the last few years with developments in technology making mobile working easier than ever.
 However, the coronavirus pandemic meant that a much higher number of people were required to work from home.
-According to figures from the Office for National Statistics, 45.8% of adults in employment were working from home in April 20201.
-This is compared to 5.1% of the UK population who mainly worked from home during the period of January to December 20192.
 The shift to a more hybrid way or working, where workers split their time between working from home and from the office, appears to be here to stay.
-Around 1 in 7 adults (14%) worked from home exclusively between 28 April and 8 May 2022, while nearly a quarter (24%) both worked from home and travelled to work.3
+Around 1 in 7 adults (14%) worked from home exclusively between 28 April and 8 May 2022, while nearly a quarter (24%) both worked from home and travelled to work.1

 Now, with more people enjoying the perks that come with working from home, such as being able to cut out the commute and getting to spend more time with their family, there may be a more long term shift for many small businesses to adopt remote working going forwards.
 However, there can also be some downsides to working from home.